 We take all reasonable steps to protect the personal information that we hold from misuse, loss, unauthorised disclosure or access.
 If you suspect your personal information may no longer be secure or has been compromised, please let us know immediately ([email protected]).

 How Can You Access or Correct Your Personal Information?

-Registered members of GS1 New Zealand can update their member details by getting in touch with us.
+You can check what personal information we have about you and update your details by getting in touch with us (see our contact details below).
 We request that you keep your information as current as possible so we can continue to improve our services.

 You have the right to ask for a copy of any personal information we hold about you and to ask for it to be corrected if you think it is wrong.
 If you would like a copy of your information, or to have it corrected, please contact us at our contact details below.